swampyrad/RadTechZombies/README.md

 A monster pack addon for use with the
 RadTech Weapons Pack

+WARNING: MUST BE LOADED AFTER RADTECH WEAPONS
+OR ELSE IT WILL NOT WORK

 Monster code based off the work of
 MatthewTheGlutton aka mc776, author of the Hideous Destructor mod for GZDoom